davmcgregor/hiit-workout-generator/README.md

 ```
 As a user,
 To know my progress within a segment,
-I want to see a countdown
+I want to constantly see a countdown for my workout/rest
 ```
 ```
 As a user,